 Like many Indians here in the US, I come from a Brahmin family.
 But unlike many Indians I know, my caste never meant much to me or my family back in India.

 Brahmin, by the way is the priestly caste.
 For centuries, Brahmins were religious and spiritual figures.
 They were also the educators, thinkers and philosophers in Indian society.
 But long before I was born, my family abandoned religion and with it, caste.

 For two generations now, we haven't followed any Brahmin rituals, and most marriages have happily crossed caste barriers.
 Here in the US, I've thought even less about caste than I did back home.

 I assumed this was true for most Indians living here, because this ancient social system could hardly have any relevance in a young country like the US.
 So when I learned about an organization for Brahmins here, I was intrigued.

 The group is called the Brahman Samaj of North America.
 Its president is Om Sharma, a scientist with Johnson & Johnson.
 When I visit him at his home in Skillman New Jersey, he's starting an hour-long ritual of worshipping a range of Hindu gods.

 Their images fill one of the walls in a room on the second floor.
 The room smells of incense and various offerings placed before the gods.
 Sharma sits on the floor, chanting prayers and making offerings.
 Every now and then, he rings a tiny bell as he chants.

 This is a ritual that scriptures require Brahmins to perform every day.
 Sharma grew up in a religious Brahmin family in the western Indian state of Rajasthan.
 But as he grew up, he let that lapse until about two decades ago when he moved to the United States with his wife and son.

 "I noticed a lot of us Brahmans don't carry our Hindu values," he says.
 "We do not know a lot about our scriptures.
 So that's why I became interested, and for the last several years, I've been doing this religiously, in the sense I do every day."
 Religiously, in all senses.

 Sharma also studies Hindu scriptures.
 He says it helps him connect to his roots and fulfill his duties as a Brahmin, as a teacher of Hindu values.
 "This is a Brahman's job.
 It is his or her responsibility to study our scriptures and spread that message."

 Sharma thinks it is especially important for him to teach the next generation of Indian-Americans about scriptures, and Hindu values.
 "When our children come and ask us why we do this or what is the difference between a Brahman, or Hindu versus Christian, unless we have that knowledge, we cannot give them anything," he explains.
-"So personally I feel that we should be able to give our children that treasure which we have got by being born in a different land, different culture, different philosophy."
+"So personally, I feel that we should be able to give our children that treasure which we have got by being born in a different land, different culture, different philosophy."

 Now, I understand an immigrant's need to connect to his or her roots.
 Here in the US I cling to my culture too.
 I wear Indian clothes as often as I can.
 I listen to Indian music more frequently than I did back in India.
 I also celebrate festivals at home whenever possible, and seek out celebrations by expatriates.
 But when it comes to the caste system, I still view it as discriminatory and outdated.